Bdabrowsky/Banana_Ballistics/README.md

 # Banana_Ballistics - internal ballistics silmulator for solid rocket motors

 ## Installing
-To install this software you must install CMake \n
+To install this software you must install CMake <br />
 Go to source folder and run
 ```shell
 cmake